 In an effort to maintain a consistent quality and playing standard of Cricket, the Club has set out below guidelines for all Players, Coaches, Managers and Parents to follow.
-This will be beneficial to everyone, so please take the time to read this brochure.
+This will be beneficial to everyone, so please take the time to read this infromation.

 The club is run by people, on a purely voluntary basis and parental assistance, be it in a small way, goes a long way to ensuring the success of the Club.